mgkikas/SLReg/README.md

 ### Introduction

-The slr function checks the correlation and computes the fitted regression line for a pair of variables of a dataset in a quick and easy way.
-The selection of variables is done from a selection menu.
+We implement a function that simplifies and automates the task of checking the correlation and computing the fitted regression line for a pair of variables in a dataset.
+The selection of the response/predictor pair is done from a selection menu.

 ### Instructions